Dirillo River (Achates River), Ragusa Province, Sicily, Italy

-The name Achates it was given to the river by Greek people that colonized Sicily before Romans who simply continued to call the river with that name.
-Along the upper course of Achates river (Dirillo river of our times) Greeks and, after them, Romans found beautiful Agates.
-Greek colonists, before Romans, found there this coloured calcedony variety and exported it in various localities of Mediterranean area.
-In Roman age, the naturalist and scientist Plinius the Old and also the poet Silius Italicus quote in their writings that Agate had been found for the first time here in Sicily, in Achates river, from which the stone took the name.
+According to Theophrastus (ca. 315 BC), Achates river (Dirillo river of our times) has given the name to "achates" (the present-day agate), a coloured variety of chalcedony that Greeks colonists found along the course of the river and exported in various localities of Mediterranean area.
+In Roman age, the naturalist and scientist Pliny the Elder and also the poet Silius Italicus quote in their writings that "achates" (i.e. agate) had been found for the first time here in Sicily, in Achates river, from which the stone took the name.